ssiddhantsharma/hackbio-ramachandran/docs/README.md

 ![HackBio](https://github.com/ssiddhantsharma/hackbio-ramachandran/blob/master/HackBio.jfif) <br>
 Image Source: [@tbi_internship](https://twitter.com/tbi_internship)

-> This is the main website for team-ramachandran's HackBio'2020 Virtual Internship Experience. <br>
+**This is the main website for team-ramachandran's HackBio'2020 Virtual Internship Experience.** <br>
-Main goal of our project is charecterization of templates for complete proteome buildup of COVID 19: Working on the undefined proteins of the virus.
+**Main goal of our project is charecterization of templates for complete proteome buildup of COVID 19: Working on the undefined proteins of the virus.
 For more information, you can visit our workflow📜 in the sidebar and contact us!
-Thanks! ❤️ for visiting. <br>
+Thanks! ❤️ for visiting** <br>